 No matter how strong your willpower is, you can’t beat cravings for long.
 You’ll give in eventually.

 That’s why every client of mine has about 20% of their daily calories for ANYTHING.
-That’s about 200-300 calories every day.
+That’s about 200-300 calories every day for most folks.

 These daily treats satisfy your cravings but you still have 80% of your diet consisting of healthy foods.

 This doesn’t mess up your weight loss goals.
-That’s a daily “mini cheat meal” if you will.
+That’s a daily “mini refeed meal” if you will.

 Strategy #4 – Stop Labeling Foods as “Good” and “Bad”